 - Blueprint specification with subtle tweaks for comfort.

 And so it begins

 Once delivered to our Kent based facility, the team began their inspection of the vehicle establishing the work required.
-While the vehicle arrived as a driving MOT car, the metal work told a different story, proving you can't judge a book by its cover.
-A closer look revealed that rot had spread throughout the Series 1 meaning the car required the full works.
-With the client on board for a full nut and bolt restoration, the team begins fully stripping the car until just the E-Type shell remains, prepping the E-Type ready to be sandblasted.
+While the vehicle arrived as a driving MOT car, the metalwork told a different story.
+The team begins fully stripping the car until just the E-Type shell remains, prepping the E-Type ready to be sandblasted.
 Once blasted the metalwork team can see exactly what they have got in store.
 Due to long-term exposure to the wet British climate, this Jaguar E-type returns showing extensive rust and heavy pitting throughout the shell.
 Once reviewed it was only a handful of elements that could be salvaged, such as:

 Starting a new

 Moved into the metalwork station, the team get cracking on this Series 1 E-type Coupe.
 Having already addressed the unsalvageable panels, all new parts and sections are ordered and the fabrication can begin, pushing the build closer to being painted and then rebuilt.

 - All corroded panels and sections were removed.

 - New front floor plan, boot floor, rear arches were fitted and fabricated.